For more information about this map and associated tools, please visit our website:

 The vegetation data layer and the map presented here were created using a number of open source software tools, including GRASS GIS, QGIS, R, Tilemill, Leaflet with the fullscreen, locatecontrol and geocoder plugins, Mapbox.js, and sidebar-v2.

 While moving with your mouse across the map, you see a popup with the name of the vegetation type at the position of your mouse point.

 To get more information about the vegetation at any location, double click the map, and a pop-up will show with the vegetation name and a link that will open (in a separate tab/window) a fact sheet with a concise description of that vegetation type and a list of species naturally occurring in the selected potential natural vegetation type.

-This map you are viewing now has a few options, like changing the background layer, the opacity of the vegetation map (in the desktop version only), finding your location or looking for towns and addresses.
+This map you are viewing now has a few options, like changing the background layer, the opacity of the vegetation map, finding your location or looking for towns and addresses.

 Zoom in or out

 Change the opacity of the vegetation layer